2008 Oklahoma elections: U.S. Senate

-Other Statewide Offices
+Other statewide offices

 Corporation Commission

 Two seats on the Oklahoma Corporation Commission were up for election in 2008.

 Partial term

 Democrat Jim Roth was appointed by Oklahoma Governor Brad Henry to fill the vacated seat in 2007.
 Roth sought a full term, but was defeated by Republican Dana Murphy.
 Murphy was up for reelection in 2010, winning the general election with no opposition.